-Final grades are recorded by the Office of the Registrar at the end of each semester.
+Final grades are compiled by the Office of the Registrar at the end of each semester.
 The Office of the Registrar cannot issue grades by telephone.
 No grades or transcripts will be issued to students until all financial, administrative, and library obligations are met.

 Errors in grades must be called to the attention of the Registrar as soon as possible.
 Grade appeals must be made within 10 days of the beginning of the following semester, inclusive of summer semester.
 The student should first consult the instructor to discuss the situation and attempt to arrive at a solution.
 (If the student needs assistance in reaching an instructor, the appropriate Department Chair should be contacted.)
-If the consultation proves unsatisfactory, the student may then submit a written statement of the problem to the appropriate Associate Dean in which the course is taught, with a copy to the instructor.
-After meeting with the student and the instructor, the appropriate Associate Dean will consider the grade appeal.
-The student will be informed in writing of the decision of the appropriate Associate Dean regarding grade appeal.
+If the consultation proves unsatisfactory, the student may then submit a written statement of the problem to the Associate Vice President or Vice President and Dean for Academic Affairs, with a copy to the instructor.
+After meeting with the student and the instructor, the Associate Vice President or Vice President and Dean for Academic Affairs will consider the grade appeal.
+The student will be informed in writing of the decision of the Associate Vice President or Vice President and Dean for Academic Affairs regarding grade appeal.

-If the appeal is still not resolved, then the student may appeal to the Vice President and Dean for Academic Affairs by submitting a written request for a review of the problem.
-Copies of all materials that have been considered to date must be submitted to the Vice President and Dean for Academic Affairs.
-Failure to submit all documentation with the appeal will result in the appeal's not being considered by the Vice President and Dean for Academic Affairs.
-The decision of the Vice President and Dean for Academic Affairs.
+Copies of all materials that have been considered to date must be submitted to the Associate Vice President or Vice President and Dean for Academic Affairs.
+Failure to submit all documentation with the appeal will result in the appeal's not being considered by the Associate Vice President or Vice President and Dean for Academic Affairs.
+The decision of the Associate Vice President or Vice President and Dean for Academic Affairs related to the grade appeal is final.